jeffmanor/AsyncTimers/README.md

 - Runs with an **initial interval** for the first execution
 - **Switches to regular interval** after the first execution completes
 - **Can be manually triggered** by clicking its button (immediate execution)
-- Simulates work for 0.5-3.5 seconds (random duration)
+- Simulates work with durations specific to each worker's business function
 - Logs start and completion times with interval transitions
 - Prevents overlapping executions (manual execution skipped if already running)
 - Can be manually started and stopped through the control buttons